Skip to content

 <!--The motivation is critical for CAIP.
 It should clearly explain why the state of the art is inadequate to address the problem that the CAIP solves.
 CAIP submissions without sufficient motivation may be rejected outright.-->

-By defining a way for wallets to send requests to an external URL, the requests can be satisfied without needing the wallet app to be open.
+By defining a way for wallets to send requests to an out-of-band endpoint, the requests can be satisfied without needing the wallet app to be open.

 ## Specification